MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

               the previous version (i.e. move the old file to the new KGO directory and replace it with a sym-link to the updated version) But do not do this if the old version was a major release revision (vnX.X), this is to allow intermediate revisions to be deleted later.
             * Remember to RSync and update the bitcomparison table (see above).

     .. tab-item:: JULES

-        1. Run the standalone rose-stem with housekeeping switched off to generate new KGO.
-Do this once on old spice and once on new spice (the `all` group launches on different platforms from each spice)
+        1. Run the standalone rose-stem with **housekeeping switched off** to generate new KGO.

         .. code-block::